JuliaRobotics/Caesar.jl/docs/src/concepts/adding_variables_factors.md

 You can validate this with the existence check code in [Building and Solving Graphs](@ref).

+!!! note
-> Note: This has been made available as `IncrementalInference.getCurrentWorkspaceVariables()` and `IncrementalInference.getCurrentWorkspaceFactors()`in IncrementalInference v0.4.4.
+    This has been made available as `IncrementalInference.getCurrentWorkspaceVariables()` and `IncrementalInference.getCurrentWorkspaceFactors()`.

 ## Contributing back to the Community
 Consider contributioning back, so if you have developed variables and factors that may be useful to the community, please write up an issue in [Caesar.jl](https://github.com/JuliaRobotics/Caesar.jl) or submit a PR to the relavent repo.
 Note also that work is ongoing to simplify and consolidate the code structure given all previously known feature requests and requirements.